awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/2_configure_env.md

 5. This AWS Lambda function collects finding, reason, recommended instance type for the rightsizing from **AWS Compute Optimizer**.
 It also gathers the details of "**Low Utilization Amazon EC2 Instances**" check from **AWS Trusted Advisor** such as Estimated Monthly Savings and Average CPU Utilization.

-6. The AWS Lambda function also will be able to retrieve Qustion ID of questions in Well-Architected Tool associated with Cheeck ID of AWS Trusted Advisor as Qustion ID is a required parameter to update notes.
+6. The AWS Lambda function also will be able to retrieve Question ID of questions in Well-Architected Tool associated with Check ID of AWS Trusted Advisor as Question ID is a required parameter to update notes.

-7. The AWS Lambda function eventually update data points related to rightsizing into notes in Well-Architected Tool so that the reviewer can have a data-driven cost optimization review with customers.
+7. The AWS Lambda function eventually updates data points related to rightsizing into notes in Well-Architected Tool so that the reviewer can have a data-driven cost optimization review with customers.

 {{% notice note %}}
 **Note:** Please select the region in which your EC2 Instances that you would like to run cost optimization review against are running.
 {{% /notice %}}

-To deploy the template for the base infrastructure complete the following steps:
+To deploy the template for the base infrastructure, complete the following steps:

 ### 1.1.
 Get the CloudFormation Template and deploy Cloud9.